 denying or obstructing the recognition, benefit or exercise of fundamental rights and freedoms in the political, economic, social, cultural or any other field of public life.

-“Racism” means any theory in which value judgements are based on racial, ethnic, or cultural differences, or which advances the claim that racial, ethnic, or cultural groups are inherently superior or inferior, thus explicitly arguing or implying that some groups are entitled to dominate, exploit, exclude, or eliminate others presumed to be inferior.
+“Racism” means the theory, belief, or act of making value judgements that are based on racial, ethnic, or cultural differences, or which advances the claim that racial, ethnic, or cultural groups are inherently superior or inferior, thus explicitly arguing or implying that some groups are entitled to dominate, exploit, exclude, or eliminate others presumed to be inferior.
 Racism is practiced by individuals and groups, and it is expressed systematically through the structures, laws, regulations, practices and policies of public and private institutions, employers, and organizations.

 Deleted: 8

-“Research Based” means practices and activities that are consistent with research on how children learn in ways that are developmentally and socially appropriate and have positive and lasting effects on their education and personal growth.
+“Evidence Based” means practices and activities that are consistent with research on how students communicate, behave, learn , and thrive in ways that are developmentally and socially appropriate and have positive and lasting effects on their education and personal growth.

 Deleted: 29

 “Restorative Justice” or “Restorative Practices” refer to whole-school, relational approaches to building school climate and addressing student behavior that fosters belonging over exclusion, social engagement over control, and meaningful accountability over punishment.
 It encourages members of the school community to be constantly present, attending to needs as they arise.
 It exercises their ability to be dynamic rather than static in their responses.
 Restorative approaches also begin with proactive structures to build positive relationships and communication and create a space for people to express themselves—their strengths, assets, responsibilities, and also, their vulnerability.
-Restorative Justice processes and programs shall not remove from a school district or lessen to any degree its mandatory responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Vermont Agency of Education’s “Policy for the Prevention of Harassment, Hazing and Bullying” (HHB) and Federal Title IX.
+Restorative Justice processes and programs shall not remove from a SU/SD or lessen to any degree its mandatory responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Vermont Agency of Education’s “Policy for the Prevention of Harassment, Hazing and Bullying” (HHB) and Federal Title IX.

 Deleted: 0

 11. "School" means an organizational structure designed to facilitate student learning.
-This could include an individual public school building or a combination of public school buildings with one administration, inclusive of outdoor recreation areas, paths and facilities, and either of which could include learning opportunities both within and outside of the school building and school day.
-It also includes career technical educational centers, as specified in Title 16 (Flexible Pathways subsection), and virtual learning experiences and opportunities that are offered by the school or district.
+This could include an individual school or a combination of schools with one administration, inclusive of outdoor recreation areas, paths, and facilities, and either of which could include learning opportunities both within and outside of school buildings and school day.
+It also includes career technical centers, as specified in Title 16 (Flexible Pathways subsection), and virtual learning experiences and opportunities that are offered by the school and/or SU/SD.
 Where the context suggests that a 1”school" take some action, the action shall be taken by the superintendent or such school officials as are designated by the superintendent, unless otherwise specified herein or elsewhere in law or regulation.
-1”School" includes a technical center.

 Deleted: 1